cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

         <name>Sink</name>
       </spec>
       <spec>
-Once complete, append the archetypes section under the control section of input file.
+Once complete, append the archetypes section under the control section of input file [#f1].

+.. rubric:: Footnotes

+.. [#f1] The exact order of the sections in a |Cyclus| input file are of minor consequence.
+The ``control`` sequence must go first, but the other sequences can go in any order that makes sense to the user.
+The tradiational organization of an input file is: control, archetypes, commodities, facilities, regions/insitutions, and recipes.